KSPModdingLibs/KSPBuildTools/README.md

 * `RELEASE_STAGING`

   The artifact files will be copied to this directory before being packaged in the zip file.
-This becomes the input for `upload-artifact`
+This becomes the input for `upload-artifact`.
+If not set, `/tmp/release` is used instead

 Inputs: